chu-mirror/litar/README.md

 As a result, litar will not take in weaving to its kernel.

 The major extension is user defined filters.
-Noweb has some similar design decisions, but litar makes use of filters even more.
+Noweb has some similar designs, but litar makes use of filters even more.

 The following simple program explains the usage of filter in litar.